ashki23/Python-notes/python-vs-spark.md

 months.
 We are using many heuristic methods and several regression analysis to find the best forecast with the least error.
-We developed this project for both Spark and Python and found interesting results when comparing these two\!
+We developed this project for both Spark and Python and found interesting results when comparing these two!
 To run the workflows, we use a GCP instance with 64 cores and 160GB RAMs.

 First, we developed our workflow in PySpark with using Spark ML library